American Ninja Warrior: 2009–2011

 The first season of American Ninja Warrior began production in July 2009.
 The season premiered on December 12, 2009, on G4, and concluded on December 19, 2009.
 It consisted of 8 30 minute episodes.
 The qualifying and semifinals rounds took place in Venice Beach, where a tryout was opened, meaning competitors from across the United States had to fly themselves there to compete.
-Levi Meeuwenberg was the Last Man Standing, having gone the farthest in the least amount of time among the American competitors on Sasuke 23.
+Levi Meeuwenberg was the Last Man Standing, having gone the farthest in the least time among the American competitors on Sasuke 23.

 The second season premiered on December 8, 2010, on G4, and concluded on December 23, 2010, after 10 hour-long episodes.
 Qualifying and semifinals were held in Venice Beach in August.
 Out of the 10 competitors sent to Japan to compete on Sasuke 26, five completed Stage 1, four completed Stage 2, while none completed Stage 3.
-David Campbell was the Last Man Standing, having been the American gone the farthest in the least amount of time on Stage 3.
+David Campbell was the Last Man Standing, having been the American gone the farthest in the least time on Stage 3.

 The third season had the same format as the second season but aired in the summer.
 Qualifying and semifinals were held in Venice Beach in May.
 It premiered on July 31, 2011, on G4, and concluded on August 21, 2011.
 The finale was aired again on August 22, 2011, as a two-hour primetime special on NBC.
 In addition to the 10 Americans sent to compete on Sasuke, one fan of ANW got the chance to compete as well.
 This was the result of an eBay auction in which proceeds were sent to the American Red Cross to help with recovery efforts following the 2011 Tōhoku earthquake and tsunami in Japan.
 During Sasuke 27, four of the six competitors who reached Stage 3 were American—a new record.
 Previously, only one American would reach Stage 3 per Sasuke competition.
-David Campbell was again the Last Man Standing, having gone the farthest in the least amount of time among the American competitors on Stage 3.
+David Campbell was again the Last Man Standing, having gone the farthest in the least time among the American competitors on Stage 3.